When you’re updating your home, the last thing you need is a lousy contractor.

 Create a list of candidates

 To start your search, ask friends and family members who they’ve worked with on their home renovations.
 If you have any friends or colleagues in the real estate business, be sure to ask them which renovation experts they recommend.
 If you don’t get a lot of suggestions, go ahead and do a search online for the kind of work you want done.
+You might decide to completely renovate your home and update everything.
+Often roofs are left to decay without any maintenance.
+If you wanted to replace your roof to prevent any potential water leaks, you could consider looking at a page such as WDR Roofing Companies to see if any of their services would be of use to your renovation plan if they cover your area.
+If not, consider finding a roofing contractor closer to you.

-Before you call anyone on the list, search for customer reviews of their services.
+Before you call anyone on your list, search for customer reviews of their services.
 Look at review sites to see what real customers have said about them; you want service providers with an overall positive review trend.

 Don’t worry if you see one or two disgruntled reviews, but if you see more than that, you might want to cross that candidate off your list.